Huntsville–Decatur–Albertville combined statistical area

-The Huntsville–Decatur–Albertville combined statistical area is the most populated sub-region of North Alabama, and is the second largest combined statistical area in the State of Alabama after Birmingham.
-The Huntsville–Decatur–Albertville CSA had a total of 913,977 people in 2024 and ranks 68th in the country.
+The Huntsville–Decatur–Albertville combined statistical area is the most populated sub-region of North Alabama, and is the second largest combined statistical area in the U.S. state of Alabama, after Birmingham–Cullman–Talladega.
+The Huntsville–Decatur–Albertville, AL–TN CSA had an estimated population of 931,245 in 2025, ranking 67th in the country.

-The CSA is situated along the Tennessee River, and is made up of two separate metropolitan areas (Decatur and Huntsville) and 3 Micropolitan areas (Albertville, Fort Payne, and Fayetteville) that are usually referred to as one.
+The CSA is situated along the Tennessee River, and is made up of two separate metropolitan areas (Decatur and Huntsville) and 3 micropolitan areas (Albertville, Fort Payne, and Fayetteville).
 The Decatur MSA, Albertville μSA, and Fort Payne μSA are south of the Tennessee River and the Huntsville MSA and Fayetteville μSA are north of it.

 Significant cities included in the CSA include Albertville, Arab, Athens, Boaz, Decatur, Fayetteville, Fort Payne, Guntersville, Hartselle, Huntsville, and Madison, as well as DeKalb, Lawrence, Limestone, Lincoln, Madison, Marshall, and Morgan counties.

-Huntsville is the largest city in the area with a population of 215,006 people, and a metro population of 502,728.
-Decatur is the second largest city with a population of 57,938 people, and a metro population of 156,758.
-Mooresville is the smallest town in the CSA with 47 people.
+As of 2025, Huntsville is the largest city in the CSA with an estimated population of 233,627, and a metro population of 556,444.
+Madison is the second largest city with a population of 67,968 people; Decatur is the principal city of the second largest metro in the CSA, with a city population of 58,056 and a metro population of 160,326.
+Mooresville is the smallest town in the CSA with a population of 47.